Theo Todman's Web Page - Notes Pages

 - Summary of Progress to Date: I’ve hived off the history to the above-mentioned Summary of Progress to Date10 document, which I now intend to update annually unless there’s an exciting development.

 - I’ve been playing F2F mostly with David P – once a week at Mayflower.
-Also, occasionally, with Albert and Colin – and, this month, with Linda and Tim.
-Decent results with Colin, but poor with Albert and mixed with David P – with whom I played on-line about half the time.
+Also, occasionally, with Albert and Colin – and, this month, with Linda and Bernard.
+Generally pretty good apart from one disaster with Linda.

 - I’ve also continued my renewed partnership with Dave T, with whom I’d played at Cambridge in the early 1970s and on and off in 2011-13.
 He lives in Darlington up North, so RealBridge is a blessing.
 We play weekly on Wednesdays online at Milton Keynes and occasionally on other days.